pathik-modi/DatingApp/README.md

 - API middleware
 - angular interceptors - errors going out and coming into the API server
 - Cenralise error handling
+- Implementing global error handling - both API & Angular application.
+On API side we setup an API exception class that went through the API middleware and returned custom errors to front end.
+API middleware suitable for development mode but can be used in production.
+- Angular interceptors - when http request goes to API - check responses from API and instructed how to handle errors coming back
+- Troubleshoot exceptions - client-side visibility for error handling

 ## Shortcuts
 - dotnet -h - (terminal) - gives you a list of all options for dotnet commands